Signs Of Antidepressant Abuse

 Withdrawal And Treatment

 People who want to quit taking antidepressants should never stop “cold turkey.”
 Suddenly stopping antidepressants can cause withdrawal symptoms like nausea, shakiness and fever.
 Slowly reducing doses over several weeks with the help of a doctor provides a much more manageable withdrawal period.

 When antidepressant misuse is detected, a thoughtful treatment plan, including referral to an addiction specialist, should be developed and implemented.

 Those quitting antidepressants should find an alternate treatment for their depression.
 Certain therapies may even be more effective than taking antidepressants for depression.
 Counselors can also help addicted people address the reasons for their substance abuse.
 A 30-90 day inpatient program may help for those with a more serious addiction.
 Inpatient rehab can also help people safely quit antidepressants.

 If someone you know is depressed or has a substance use problem, there are many affordable ways to get them help.
-Contact a treatment provider now to discuss their options.
+Contact a treatment provider now to discuss rehab options.